bramus/specificity/README.md

 # Specificity

-Package to calculate the Specificity of a given CSS Selector/SelectorList.
+Package to calculate the Specificity of CSS Selectors.
 Also includes some convenience functions to compare, sort, and filter an array of specificity values.

 Supports [Selectors Level 4](https://www.w3.org/TR/selectors-4/), including those special cases `:is()`, `:where()`, `:not()`, etc.